Shoe size: Brannock Device

 The Brannock Device is a measuring instrument invented by Charles F. Brannock in 1925 found in many shoe stores.
 The recent formula used by the Brannock device assumes a foot length of 2 barleycorns less than the length of the last; thus, men's size 1 is equivalent to a last's length of 8+1/3 in and foot's length of 7+2/3 in, and children's size 1 is equivalent to 4+1/4 in last's length and 3+7/12 in foot's length.

 The device also measures the length of the arch, or the distance between the heel and the ball (metatarsal head) of the foot.
 For this measurement, the device has a shorter scale at the instep of the foot with an indicator that slides into position.
 If this scale indicates a larger size, it is taken in place of the foot's length to ensure proper fitting.

 For children's sizes, additional wiggle room is added to allow for growth.

 The device also measures the width of the foot and assigns it designations of AAA, AA, A, B, C, D, E, EE, or EEE.
-The widths are 3/16 inches apart and differ by shoe length.
+The widths are 3/16 in apart and differ by shoe length.

 Some shoe stores and medical professionals use optical 3D surface scanners to precisely measure the length and width of both feet and recommend the appropriate shoe model and size.

 Continental Europe

 In the Continental European system, the shoe size is the length of the last, expressed in Paris points or 2/3 cm, for both sexes and for adults and children alike.
-The last is typically longer than the foot heel to toe length by 4/3 cm to 5/3 cm, or 2 to 2 1/2 Paris points, so to determine the shoe size based on actual foot length one must add 2 Paris points.
+The last is typically longer than the foot heel to toe length by 4/3 cm to 5/3 cm, or 2 to 2/1 Paris points, so to determine the shoe size based on actual foot length one must add 2 Paris points.

 Because a Paris point is 2/3 of a centimetre, a centimetre is 3/2 Paris points, and the formula is as follows: